 - An annual compliance monitoring system is implemented, that continues to assure non-compliant items that have been identified have and continue to be rectified.

-The SELPA Program Specialist also plays a critical role in supporting and maintaining the continuum of options within SELPA and LEA special education operations.
+In most SELPAs, program specialists or other specialized staff members also play a critical role in supporting and maintaining the continuum of options within SELPA and LEA special education operations.
 Their responsibilities include:

 - Observing, consulting with, and assisting special education staff

 - Assisting LEAs with challenging issues such as persistent non-compliance or finding appropriate placements

 - Planning programs, coordinating curricular resources, and evaluating the effectiveness of programs for students with disabilities

 - Providing or participating in staff development, program development, and innovation of special methods and approaches